 Sources of existing data

-Repositories or databases can also contain data that are not linked to any manuscript or “results paper”.
+Repositories or databases can also contain data that are not linked to any manuscript, article or paper.
 Repositories can be general, data type specific or discipline specific.

 ELIXIR Deposition Databases for Biomolecular Data